-- (1) The parties shall equally divide all arbitration fees and expenses unless the arbitrator rules that the claim or defense was frivolous, in which case the non-prevailing party shall bear the cost of all fees and expenses associated with the arbitration, including, if awarded, attorney's fees. - (2) Fees and expenses charged by an arbitrator for cancelation after the arbitrator's deadline shall be borne by the party requesting the cancelation.
-However, if a grievance is resolved, and the cancelation of the arbitration results in any arbitration fees or expenses, such costs shall be divided equally between the parties. - (3) Each party shall bear the cost of preparing and presenting its own case including payment of expenses and compensation for its own representatives, attorneys, and witnesses. - (4) The party desiring a transcript of the arbitration proceedings shall provide notice to the other party of its intention to have a transcript of the arbitration made prior to the arbitration.
-The party desiring such transcript shall be responsible for scheduling a stenotype reporter to record the proceedings.
-The party originally requesting a transcript of the proceedings shall pay for any appearance fee of the court reporter. - 11.8 Implementation of Remedy.
-Any formal remedy resulting from a decision at Step 2 or Step 3 will be implemented within fourteen (14) days, unless otherwise provided in the arbitrator's decision or by mutual agreement of the parties. - 11.9 Precedent.
-The resolution of a grievance, either informally or by decision rendered at Step 2, shall not constitute a precedent for any purpose unless agreed to in writing by the Board of Trustees or their representatives and the UFF acting through its president or representative. - 11.10 Records.
-All written materials pertinent to a grievance shall be maintained separately from the evaluation file of the grievant or witnesses, except decisions resulting from arbitration or settlement.
-Unless otherwise exempt under Florida law, grievance-related documents are subject to disclosure as a public record.

-11.11 Processing.

-- (a) The filing or pendency of any grievance or arbitration proceedings under this Article will not operate to impede, preclude, or delay the University from taking the action complained of. - (b) Reasonable efforts, including the shortening of time limits when practical, will be made to conclude the processing of a grievance prior to the expiration of the grievant's employment, whether by termination or failure to reappoint.
-An Employee with a pending grievance will not continue to be compensated beyond the last date of employment. - (c) The University may refuse consideration of a grievance not filed or processed in accordance with this Article. - 11.12 Inactive Grievances.
-A grievance which has been filed at Step 2 or Step 3 and on which no action has been taken by the grievant or the UFF for sixty (60) days shall be deemed withdrawn and/or dismissed in accordance with the decision issued at the prior Step.
-This provision does not apply to procedural or scheduling delays in Step 3 which are beyond the control of the grievant or UFF.
+- a.
+The Provost or University Representative will issue a written decision, stating the reasons for the decision, to the grievant and the grievant's Step 2 representative within thirty (30) days following the conclusion of the Step 2 meeting.
+Thirty (30) days shall be calculated as defined in Section 24.5. - b.
+Step 2 decisions are final and binding. - c.
+A copy of the decision shall be sent to the grievant and to UFF if the grievant elected self-representation or representation by legal counsel. - 11.7 Implementation of Remedy.
+Any formal remedy resulting from a decision at Step 2 will be implemented within fourteen (14) days, unless otherwise provided in the arbitrator's decision or by mutual agreement of the parties. - 11.8 Precedent.
+The resolution of a grievance, either informally or by decision rendered at Step 2, shall not constitute a precedent for any purpose unless agreed to in writing by the Board of Trustees or their representatives and the UFF acting through its president or representative. - 11.9 Records.
+All written materials pertinent to a grievance shall be maintained separately from the evaluation file of the grievant or witnesses, except decisions resulting from settlement.
+Unless otherwise exempt under Florida law, grievance-related documents are subject to disclosure as a public record. - 11.10 Processing. - (a) The filing or pendency of any grievance or under this Article will not operate to impede, preclude, or delay the University from taking the action complained of. - (b) Reasonable efforts, including the shortening of time limits when practical, will be made to conclude the processing of a grievance prior to the expiration of the grievant's employment, whether by termination or failure to reappoint.
+An employee with a pending grievance will not continue to be compensated beyond the last date of employment. - (c) The University may refuse consideration of a grievance not filed or processed in accordance with this Article. - 11.11 Inactive Grievances.
+A grievance which has been filed at Step 2 and on which no action has been taken by the grievant or the UFF for sixty (60) days shall be deemed withdrawn and/or dismissed in accordance with the decision issued at the prior Step.

-ARTICLE 12 - SALARIES
+ARTICLE 12 SALARIES